 A radical and brilliant futuristic zombie movie

 Easily the best thing to happen to the undead since ‘28 Days Later’, Colm McCarthy’s ‘The Girl with All the Gifts’ injects some life into the tired old zombie movie with fresh ideas, some poetic imagery and a dark end-of-civilisation aftertaste.
 Here the monsters are called ‘hungries’ – fast, jaw-snapping things that don’t constantly moan or gasp.
 Most of the time, they’re standing completely still, as if asleep, waiting for the dinner bell.
 It’s an eerie revision to the usual lumbering.

-But the plot itself races ahead from the get-go: In a post-apocalyptic military bunker somewhere below a ruined England, precocious children like Melanie (Sennia Nanua, a bright newcomer) are strapped into wheelchairs and escorted by armed guards to their classroom.
-Soon enough, we learn why, as the merest scent of human flesh sends the kids into a writhing, drooling frenzy.
-They’re human experiments that walk the line between normal behavior and the crazy-making fungal infection that’s killed the world above.
+But the plot itself races ahead from the get-go.
+In a military bunker in post-apocalyptic England, precocious children like Melanie (Sennia Nanua) are strapped into wheelchairs and escorted by armed guards to their classroom.
+Soon we learn why: the merest whiff of human flesh sends these kids into a writhing, drooling frenzy.
+They’re human experiments, pint-sized victims of the crazy-making fungal infection that’s killed the world above.

 Cast and crew